jidongbsu/cs452-system-call/README.md

 The chapter tells you what system calls are, why system calls are needed, and how system calls in general work; but the chapter does not tell you how to intercept system calls.
 In other words the chapter talks about theory, in this assignment, we tackle the practical side of system calls.

-Two system call functions are mentioned in this assignment description: getdents(), kill().
-I use kill() and sys\_kill() interchangeably, kill() is the system call function that applications can call, whereas sys\_kill() is the function defined in the kernel which does the work on behalf of kill().
+Two system call functions are mentioned in this assignment description: *getdents*(), *kill*().
+I use *kill*() and *sys_kill*() interchangeably, *kill*() is the system call function that applications can call, whereas *sys_kill*() is the function defined in the kernel which does the work on behalf of *kill*().
 So they are literally the same thing.
-When users call kill() in applications, eventually sys\_kill() will be called in the kernel.
-Using the terminology from the textbook chapter, anytime a kill() call occurs, a user-mode to kernel-mode transition will happen, and this is what the textbook chapter refers to as a "**trap**".
-Once the execution is trapped in the kernel mode, the kernel calls sys\_kill().
-When sys\_kill() returns, the execution returns to user mode, and the user-called kill() function also returns - this is what the textbook chapter refers to as "**return-from-trap**".
-Similarly for write(), getdents(), kill().
-And I use write()/sys\_write() interchangeably, use getdents()/sys\_getdents() interchangeably, use kill()/sys\_kill() interchangeably.
-In the textbook terminology, getdents(), kill() are system calls, and sys\_getdents(), and sys\_kill() are "**syscall handlers**" or "**trap handlers**".
-The data structure which stores the addresses of these syscall handlers, is what most people call the system call table, and the book chapter refers to it as the "**trap table**".
+When users call *kill*() in applications, eventually *sys_kill*() will be called in the kernel.
+Using the terminology from the textbook chapter, anytime a *kill*() call occurs, a user-mode to kernel-mode transition will happen, and this is what the textbook chapter refers to as a "**trap**".
+Once the execution is trapped in the kernel mode, the kernel calls *sys_kill*().
+When *sys_kill*() returns, the execution returns to user mode, and the user-called *kill*() function also returns - this is what the textbook chapter refers to as "**return-from-trap**".
+In the textbook terminology, *getdents*(), *kill*() are system calls, and *sys_getdents*(), and *sys_kill*() are "**syscall handlers**" or "**trap handlers**".
+The data structure which stores the addresses of these syscall handlers, is what most people call the **system call table**, and the book chapter refers to it as the "**trap table**".

 ## What Are Kernel Modules?

 Kernel modules are binary code you can install and remove at runtime.
 "Install" means insert the code into memory.
 In Linux, we use the command "*sudo insmod xxx.ko*" to install a kernel module - which usually has "\*.ko" at the end of its file name.
 "Remove" means remove it from memory.
 In Linux, we use the command "*sudo rmmod xxx.ko*" to remove a kernel module.
 Once the code is inserted into memory, functions defined in the module will be available/accessible to other parts of the kernel, and will be executed if the PC counter is pointing to the address of these functions.
 Once the module is removed, these functions will disappear and other parts of the kernel will no longer have access to these functions.

 The starter code is already a kernel module, which means if you compile - by running "*make*", you will produce a .ko file, and you should already be able to install it and remove it.
 However, the functionality of this module is not complete, and that is what you need add to the module.
-In the starter code, tesla\_init() is the function that will be executed when you install the module, and tesla\_exit() is the function that will be executed when you remove the module.
+In the starter code, *tesla_init*() is the function that will be executed when you install the module, and *tesla_exit*() is the function that will be executed when you remove the module.
 In a Linux kernel module, the following two lines of code is how you tell the kernel, which function you want to run when the module is installed, and which function you want to run when the module is removed.

 ```c
 module_init(tesla_init);